Thomas William McDonald

-Thomas William McDonald (1869 – 14 August 1968), sometimes known as Colonel Mac, was a United Party Member of Parliament in New Zealand.
+Thomas William McDonald (December 1869 – 14 August 1968), sometimes known as Colonel Mac, was a United Party Member of Parliament in New Zealand.

 Biography

+Early life

 McDonald was born in 1869 in Tasmania.
-From 1905 to 1907, he was Mayor of Lower Hutt.
+His parents died when he was a child and he had to earn his own living from an early age.
+Because of this he could not continue to attend school and so was mostly self-educated.
+He enlisted in the Tasmanian Auxiliary Force and in his early twenties he moved to New Zealand in pursuit of a professional military career.
+He applied for the New Zealand Permanent Militia and while awaiting his enlistment worked as a bush feller.
+Once enlisted in the militia he became a third-class gunner.
+He worked his was up the ranks and became a commissioned officer in the New Zealand Staff Corps.

+In 1905 he was elected Mayor of Lower Hutt, defeating former mayor Walter Foster.
+While he was mayor there was a large fire which caused the loss of a block of shops.
+At the time Lower Hutt was reliant on neighbouring Petone for firefighting equipment.
+In an attempt to avoid a repeat incident McDonald and the council purchased a horse drawn fire engine in 1906.
+He also modernised sewage and water connections in a £52,000 public works scheme which began in August 1906, sewage reticulation had up until this been by buckets emptied by a night cart.
+He retired as mayor in 1907, succeeded by Thomas Peterkin.

-He was married to Amy Gertrude McDonald and in 1914, they were living in Dunedin's Queen Street.
+He married Amy Gertrude Kimbell in 1898 and in 1914, they were living in Dunedin's Queen Street.
 Prior to World War I, he was Lieutenant Colonel and in charge of the Otago Infantry Battalion, which trained at Tahuna Park in Dunedin.
 During the war, he rose to the rank of colonel, and was sometimes known as Colonel Mac.
-Having fought in Egypt, he returned to New Zealand before the end of the war due to sickness.
+Having fought in Egypt, he returned to New Zealand before the end of the war due to sickness contracted while in the Sahara desert.
+After months of recovery in Egypt he was invalided back to New Zealand where he was posted to home defence duties.
 He was one of the driving forces behind having a clubhouse established in Dunedin for the Returned Services' Association.